markeverard/episerver-cookies/README.md

 # episerver-cookies
 This repository contains a description of cookies that are used by the [Episerver platform](http://www.episerver.com/about/privacy/trust-center/)

-Please feel free to send a pull request to add any further cookies from other Episerver components
+_Please feel free to send a pull request to add  further cookies from other Episerver components_

 | Episerver component | Cookie name | Category | Lifetime | Purpose / Description |